 DataTrail is a no-cost, paid 14-week educational initiative for young-adult, high school and GED-graduates.
 DataTrail aims to equip members of underserved communities with the necessary skills and support required to work in the booming field of data science.

-Offered by the Johns Hopkins Bloomberg School of Public Health, in partnership with local non-profits and Leanpub, DataTrail combines a mutually-intensive learning experience (MILE) with a whole-person ecosystem of support to allow aspiring data scientists and their employers to succeed.
+In partnership with local non-profits and Leanpub, DataTrail combines a mutually-intensive learning experience (MILE) with a whole-person ecosystem of support to allow aspiring data scientists and their employers to succeed.

 Are you interested in joining the next DataTrail cohort?